 It probably seems like there are a million things that need to happen for a successful restaurant launch.
 And that’s fairly true.
-In fact, I attended a panel discussion today called “Eat, Drink & Be Funded” for Dallas Startup Week, because one of those things is to ensure proper funding.
-Led by Cary Broussard (owner of Broussard Global Communications) as the facilitator, the panelists each spoke about the challenges of gaining funding as they planned to start up a new restaurant.
-Aaron Gross ended up buying an existing restaurant, Momo Italian Kitchen, while Veronica and Craig Bradley, owners of Vector Brewing, and Cynthia Nevels, owner of Soulgood food truck, both created their concepts from scratch.
-Regardless, proper funding heavily contributes to a successful launch from getting the right location to equipping and decorating the space to developing your brand identity.
+For example, just one of those things is proper funding, which heavily contributes to a successful launch from getting the right location to equipping and decorating the space to developing your brand identity.

 To make it even more daunting, the National Restaurant Association says that 60% of restaurants will fail within the first three years in operation.
 One of the key factors in that success or failure will be effective and consistent marketing, and that starts with the marketing you do for your launch.
-Cynthia Nevels spoke eloquently about the importance of your story and being able to describe your ‘why’, which is at the heart of effective marketing.
+First and foremost, you need to understand your story and be able to describe your ‘why’, which is at the heart of effective marketing.
 So, here we offer five key marketing tactics that will improve your odds for a successful launch:

 1) Develop a target persona.